The xx announce monthly Apple Music 1 show 'Interludes Radio'

 You can tune into Interludes Radio live for free on Apple Music 1, and listen back on-demand with an Apple Music subscription.

 The xx’s most recent studio album, ‘I See You’, came out back in 2017.
-In December 2021, the band shared video footage of themselves working together in a studio space.
+In December 2021, the band shared video footage of themselves working together in what appeared to be a rehearsal or recording space.

 The clip came almost two years after The xx hinted at their return with an Instagram post on New Year’s Eve 2019, shortly before the start of the COVID-19 pandemic.